-Last night the NBA delivered very fiery action, with 3 games being decided by 5 points or less and tempers flaring left, right and center.
-Tuesday will look to live up to the fold with some of the strongest teams in each conference taking to the floor, looking to build positive momentum ahead of the all-star break.
-You can find our expert NBA picks for each of tonight’s 4 matchups and every game throughout the season.
-But first, take a look at my NBA best bets for all of today’s action.
+Last night the NBA delivered very fiery action, with 3 games being decided by 5 points or fewer and tempers flaring left, right and center.
+Tuesday will try to provide more entertainment with some of the strongest teams in each conference taking to the floor, looking to build positive momentum ahead of the all-star break.

 Pacers vs Knicks NBA best bet: Knicks -12 (-110)